Lisa Batiashvili, Lionel Bringuier / Tonhalle Orchestra Zurich

 Addendum 2016-08-28: 10 days ago, the Tonhalle administration announced that Lionel Bringuier’s contract will not be prolonged beyond the season 2017/2018.

 Antonín Dvořák (1841 – 1904) met the great violinist Joseph Joachim (1831 – 1907) in 1878, which inspired him to write violin concerto.
 In 1879, Dvořák composed his Violin Concerto in A minor, op.53 (B.108), with the intent to dedicate it to the violinist.
 Joachim unfortunately didn’t like the concerto and never performed it in public.
 The concerto premiered in 1883 in Prague, with František Ondříček (1857 – 1922) playing the solo part.
-In its musical substance and structure, the concerto is clearly inspired by Johannes Brahms’ Violin Concerto in D major, op.77.
+In its musical substance and structure, the concerto clearly bears inspirations from Johannes Brahms’ Violin Concerto in D major, op.77.

 - Allegro ma non troppo (4/4) —